Villa | 9 bedrooms | sleeps 21

-Surrounded by fields of maize and rice and set back just 100m from the black sands of Padang Galak Beach and its promenade topped breakwater, the Sanur Residence consists of three modern similarly styled houses.
-Combined, each of the three-bedroomed houses form a single nine-bedroom residence complete with 25m pool and a full complement of staff.
+Surrounded by seasonally rotating fields of maize and rice, and set back just 100m from the black sands of Padang Galak Beach and its promenade-topped breakwater, Sanur Residence consists of a trio of modern, similarly-styled, three-bedroomed houses.
+Combined, they form a single nine-bedroom residence complete with 25m pool, a fishing pond and a full complement of staff.

-|Size:||Sleeps up to 21, 9 bedrooms|
+|Size||Sleeps up to 21, 9 bedrooms|

-|Access:||Car not necessary|
+|Access||Car not necessary|

-Suitable for people with restricted mobility
+|Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

-No smoking at this property|
+|Notes||No pets allowed, No smoking at this property|

-|General:||Air conditioning, TV, Wi-fi available|
+|General||Air conditioning, TV, Wi-Fi available|

-|Rooms:||9 Bedrooms, 8 bathrooms of which 8 family bathrooms|
+|Rooms||9 bedrooms, 8 bathrooms of which 8 Family bathrooms|

-|Furniture:||Double beds (9)|
+|Furniture||Double beds (9)|

-The Bali/Lesser Sunda Islands / Bali region
+The Bali/Lesser Sunda Islands region

 Bali is Indonesia's most popular tourist location and is considered one of Asia's premier tropical island destinations.
 Steeped in history and renowned for its artistic way of life, Bali is a peaceful contrast to some of the more frantic destinations Asia has to offer.
 The inner peace and creative talents of the Balinese has attracted artists the world over fascinated by local dancers, silversmiths, wood carvers, potters and painters that seem to pervade throughout the island.
 The abundant verdant fields and surrounding sea have long supplied Bali with an easy surplus of food leaving time for life's more artistic past times.
 As a result everything in Bali has a creative and religious element centred around the local Banjar (residents association) – little, adorned temples are everywhere, doors are covered in intricate carvings, huge kites ward off evil spirits and colourful roadside ceremonies bring traffic to a standstill.
 Bali is a popular destination principally from Australia and Asia but also from all over Europe.
 The island welcomes thousands of visitors each year to a relaxing lifestyle, stunning beaches, world class surf, vibrant villages, and spectacular scenery all with an exquisite tropical climate.
 Located approximately two hours' flying time from Singapore the island is serviced by an international airport at Denpasar with direct flights to and from many major cities in Asia, Europe and Australia and many more via Jakarta, Indonesia's capital.
 The island offers an impressive range of leisure and lifestyle amenities including world-class golf courses, wonderful seascapes for surfing, diving and snorkelling as well as luxurious spas, chic boutiques, tropical forests, towering volcanoes and international cuisine.